nayowl/Stock_Analysis/README.md

 - May increase performance

 Disadvantages:
-- It may introduce bugs
+- May introduce bugs
 - Takes times and expensive in budget
 - Risky if the application is too big and there is not proper test case in existing code
-- Risky if the developer does not understand what’s all about

 ### 3.2 Pros and Cons Refactoring Code in this Project

-From the result above, it’s clear that refactoring has positive impact on the existing code in this project.
-Its increase the performance and make the execution time faster.
-The factor that may lead the improvement is the usage of array instead of nested loops for calculation.
-For the disadvantage of the refactoring, since we only have two dataset (2017 and 2018) to compare  and doesn’t have another test case it may introduce bugs and will not work as expected.
+Based on the result above, it is clarified that refactoring will contribute positively to the existing code in this project.
+It increases the performance and generates faster execution time.
+The factor that may lead to the improvement is the usage of array instead of nested loops for calculation.
+The disadvantage of refactoring, however, is the possibility of bugs occurrence and not working as expected, since we only have two dataset (2017 and 2018) to compare and no further test case is available.